DEPT!@CUR.Label = DEPT!@POV.Label (1)

 Therefore, it is not necessary to create individual Access Permission Types for each organizational unit.
 For example, consider the case where you want to grant users from each department the right to "only view data from their own department."
 Even if there are 100 departments, there is no need to create 100 Access Permission Types.
 It is sufficient to create just one Access Permission Type that includes the condition "only view data from one’s own department."

-Which department "one’s own department" refers to is set in another object called "Business Responsibility Unit."
-Who is granted which Business Responsibility Unit’s permissions is also set separately.
+Which department "one’s own department" refers to is set in another object called "Participant."
+Who is granted which Participant’s permissions is also set separately.
 By appropriately segregating and setting necessary information for access control in this way, setting up access security in fusion_place is made straightforward.

 (2) Read and Write Permissions can be Set Separately